How to Start a Private Investigation Business

 Step 4: Select your Location

-You need a location that is extremely convenient for customers, but you can also run your business from home.
+You need a location that is extremely convenient for customers, but if you don’t have a need to meet clients in an office setting, you can also run your business from home.

 Related: Choosing a business location